 Rev. Michael McBride (Director of the LiveFree PICO campaign)

 Dr. Brenda Salter McNeil (Pastor & Professor at Seattle Pacific University)

 The United States Constitution begins with the inclusive sounding words "We the People", but it can be argued that it has never fully meant "All the People”.
-This is reflected in our history, which includes stolen lands, broken treaties, slavery, internment camps, mass incarceration, and gaping income inequality that persists today.

 What if our society has already gotten off on the wrong foot when we start with the assumption that there's not enough to go around?
 Our contemporary economy prioritizes efficiency, profit, and production, but Dr. Michael Barram shares about the implications of God's economy that focuses on need, not gain, and starts from abundance, not scarcity.
 His talk is followed by a conversation and Q&A with Mary Ellen Azada, Executive Director of Fuller Careers and Personal Development.